Understand Fraud Detection

 Transaction count checks the occurrence of a single attribute over a time period.
 For example, velocity (billing_address, 24h, attempted) > 10

-will trigger when the number of attempted requests for a particular billing address goes above 10 in a 24-hour period.
+triggers when the number of attempted requests for a particular billing address goes above 10 in a 24-hour period.

 Pro only